Ruff Ryders Entertainment: 2000–04: Continued success

 In August 2001, Jadakiss released his debut album, Kiss Tha Game Goodbye, through Interscope and Ruff Ryders.
 The album was a critical and commercial success, being certified Gold by the RIAA.
 It featured guest appearances by Ruff Ryders label-mates DMX, Sheek, Styles, Drag-On, Eve, Parlè, Infa-Red, Cross, new signee Fiend, and Yung Wun, who by this time was signed to Ruff Ryders' subsidiary independent label, Ryde or Die Records.
 Production was handled by Jay "Icepick" Jackson, Swizz Beatz, Mahog, P.K., Jadakiss, Sheek, and DJ Shok, with Dee and Waah Dean and Icepick handling executive production.
-In October of that year, Ruff Ryders Television & Film released the Ruff Ryders Documentary, which detailed the launching of the company as well as followed the lives of the artists signed to the label.
+In October of that year, Ruff Ryders Television & Film released the Ruff Ryders Documentary, which detailed the launching of the company as well as following the lives of the artists signed to the label.

 In 2002, Ruff Ryders signed Jin, a Miami, Florida born Chinese rapper who rose to prominence through winning many Freestyle Fridays rap battles on BET's 106 & Park.

 In 2003, Ruff Ryders' deal with Interscope Records ended, though Jadakiss, Eve and Styles remained on Interscope.
 On July 14, 2003, it was announced and confirmed that Ruff Ryders signed a joint venture deal with Virgin Records.
 As a result of the transition, the lone release from Ruff Ryders that year was DMX's Grand Champ, which was released as DMX's deal was with Def Jam.
 The album featured guest appearances from Swizz Beatz, Styles P, Infa-Red & Cross, Drag-On, Eve, Jadakiss, Sheek, and former Ruff Ryders artist Big Stan, who left the label to sign to DMX's Bloodline Records.
 Among others, production was handled by Ruff Ryders producers Swizz Beatz and Mr. Devine, and former Ruff Ryders producer Dame Grease, with executive production by Ruff Ryders executives Joaquin "Waah" and Darrin "Dee" Dean, Craig Brodhead, and Jay "Icepick" Jackson.
 The album continued DMX's streak of number one albums.
 Grand Champ was certified platinum by the RIAA, with over one million copies sold in America.
 It was the final album by Ruff Ryders to achieve platinum status.
 Around this time, rumors began to circulate that there was turmoil in the Ruff Ryders camp.
 This was due to Swizz Beatz and DMX focusing more on their own record labels, Full Surface Records and Bloodline Records, as well as The LOX pushing their D-Block movement.
 Eve, at this time, became more involved in acting and signed to Dr. Dre's Aftermath Entertainment in a joint deal with Ruff Ryders; Drag-On hadn't released an album since 2000's Opposite of H2O, and Sheek Louch had released his album, 2003's Walk Witt Me through D-Block instead of Ruff Ryders.
 These rumors were to put to rest by Sheek, Waah, and Dee, who insisted that there were no issues inside the camp.